technicalcapt/bramble-challenge/README.md

   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Repeat step 5 6 7 in the below guidance with `localhost:4000` instead of `localhost:4001`

 # How to run project with docker